AddyPavar/CommunityCRM/docker/README.md

 ## Steps

-1. Clone ChurchCRM Repo: `git clone git@github.com:ChurchCRM/CRM.git`
+1. Clone CommunityCRM Repo: `git clone git@github.com:CommunityCRM/CRM.git`
 2. `cd` into the project directory: `cd CRM`
 3. start the containers: `npm run docker-dev-start` .
     * **Note:** Containers are started in the background
 4. launch a terminal into the web container: `npm run docker-dev-login-web`
-5. `cd` into project directory within the container: `cd /home/ChurchCRM`
+5. `cd` into project directory within the container: `cd /home/CommunityCRM`
-6. build ChurchCRM web and php code: `npm run deploy`
+6. build CommunityCRM web and php code: `npm run deploy`
 7. make the application log folder writable: `chmod a+rwx src/logs`
 8. stop docker: `npm run docker-dev-stop`.
     * **Note:** Run this command from your host system